 Best Introduction to Pattern Making: Skillshare - Pattern Drafting

 Getting an education in pattern construction will help you further understand how garments come to life.
 Hyden Yoo, the instructor of this course, is the creator of his own eponymous fashion label, and his mens- and womenswear have been featured in publications such as GQ, Elle, Details, WWD, Nylon, and W.

 In this Skillshare class, Yoo outlines how important the paper pattern is in garment production.
 The class is designed for beginners and will teach you a simple, four-step process for pattern drafting: measurement (taking proper measurements to build a pattern), detailing (creating different collar types), materials (choosing materials for the optimal fit), and finally, paper drafting (actually drafting the paper pattern).

 You’ll complete the lessons by creating a pattern for one of the workhorses of anyone’s wardrobe—the classic T-Shirt.
 If you don’t have a Skillshare membership yet, you’ll be able to take the class for free during the platform’s two-week free trial period.
-A Basic Membership tier is about $1 per month, and the Premium Membership costs around $15 per month.
+A Basic Membership is free with limited access.
+The Premium Membership costs $19 per month or $99 annually.

 Best Menswear and Accessories: The English Tailor

 Mastering tailoring—and getting the right fit—is a skill most sewers work hard to finesse.
 Perfecting tailored garments may seem intimidating, and though this YouTube channel offers tutorials for both mens- and womenswear, The English Tailor (created by longtime sewer Michael Coates) has a series of free videos geared to guide you through the somewhat tricky process of creating staple pieces in a men’s wardrobe.